donwung/SelfCareReminder/README.md

 By default, every minute, this app will pop open a small speech bubble with a few phrases to simply just remind you to be a bit mindful and take a little break away from your screen to do important tasks like drinking water or stretching.

+# How to Use
+Navigate over to the releases page and download the latest release.

+Extract the contents of the folder somewhere.

+Then run SelfCareReminder.exe.

+And that's it!

+The settings and reminders should be configurable and saved after each edit.

 --------